Assessing Resilience in Authoritative DNS Infrastructure Supporting Government Services: Analyzing Authoritative DNS Resilience with Multisourced Data Schema

 We begin by examining the two fields in our data schema that reflect infrastructure for each domain name: the ``host Org. name'' and the ``hosting country'', which together indicate the administrative ownership and physical location of each primary or authoritative name-server instance.
 Host organizations fall broadly into four categories, State-Owned enterprises (SOE), local private enterprises, foreign large enterprises, and foreign small-and-medium (SME) enterprises, each associated with varying levels of operational resilience \cite{kumar_choices_2024}.
 In addition, a small number of instances appear with incomplete registration records; these are classified as ``unregistered'', representing the least trustworthy category.

-For the \textbf{primary name server}, which serves as the sole authoritative source for a domain's zone file, instances are deployed on one or three physical or virtual servers, each assigned a unique IP address.
+\textbf{\textit{Primary name servers by enterprise category:}} For the primary name server, which serves as the sole authoritative source for a domain's zone file, instances are deployed on one or three physical or virtual servers, each assigned a unique IP address.
 Fig.~\ref{fig:primaryInfrastructure} shows the number of domain names whose primary name servers are hosted in each enterprise category, with stacked bars indicating the number of hosting instances and segmented by unique hosting organization.

-Among the 273 government-listed service domains, 37 (13.55\%) have their primary name servers directly operated by 8 SOEs, typically considered the most resilient arrangement \cite{kumar_choices_2024}.
-However, all SOE-hosted primary servers run on only a single instance, reducing resilience from a service-configuration standpoint; we will discuss this issue in \S\ref{sec:assessment}.
+Among the 273 government-listed service domains, 37 (13.55\%) have their primary name servers directly operated by 8 SOEs, typically considered the most resilient arrangement.
+However, all SOE-hosted primary servers run on a single instance, reducing resilience from a service-configuration standpoint.
+These observations motivate the definition of resilience attributes that capture enterprise types and the number of hosting instances in \S\ref{sec:assessment}.

 A further 97 domains (35.53\%) operate their primary name server on a single instance hosted by local private enterprises, offering reasonable resilience against foreign influence \cite{jain_ukrainian_2022}.
-Another 97 domains (35.53\%) rely on large international cloud providers, including Microsoft, Cloudflare, Amazon, or Akamai, for their primary DNS hosting, while 33 domains (12.09\%) use Cloudflare across three instances.
-As will be discussed later in \S\ref{subsubsec:service_configuration} and \S\ref{subsubsec:data_dispatch}, hosting on major cloud platforms generally improves resilience in the configuration and record-dispatch phases.
-However, these providers are foreign entities, raising concerns about digital sovereignty \cite{kumar_choices_2024}.
+Another 97 domains (35.53\%) rely on large international cloud providers, including Microsoft, Cloudflare, Amazon, Google, or Akamai, for their primary DNS hosting, while 33 domains (12.09\%) use Cloudflare across three instances.
+As will be discussed later in \S\ref{subsubsec:service_configuration} and \S\ref{subsubsec:data_dispatch}, hosting on major cloud platforms generally improves resilience in the configuration and dispatch phases.
+However, these providers are foreign entities, raising concerns about digital sovereignty.
 A small number of domains (4, 1.47\%) use foreign SMEs to host their primary name servers, a configuration that introduces substantial operational risks for such a critical function.
 The worst cases involve five domains (1.83\%) whose primary servers are hosted on instances without complete registration information; notably, these domains also co-host their authoritative name servers on the same instance, thereby exposing primary functionality, intended to remain shielded from public access, to unnecessary cyber risk.